MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingGatewaySupport.md

 ## Test Connection

-> Custom Connector support is now available in both Personal and Enterprise modes of the [On-Premises Data Gateway](https://powerbi.microsoft.com/en-us/blog/on-premises-data-gateway-july-update-is-now-available/).
+> Custom Connector support is available in both Personal and Standard modes of the [on-premises data gateway](https://powerbi.microsoft.com/en-us/blog/on-premises-data-gateway-july-update-is-now-available/).
-> Both gateway modes support **Import** - **Direct Query** is only supported in Enterprise mode.
+> Both gateway modes support **Import**. **Direct Query** is only supported in Standard mode.

-> The method for implementing TestConnection functionality is likely to change prior while the Power BI Custom Data Connector functionality is in preview.
+> The method for implementing TestConnection functionality is likely to change while the Power BI Custom Data Connector functionality is in preview.

 To support scheduled refresh through the on-premises data gateway, your connector **must** implement a TestConnection handler.
 The function is called when the user is configuring credentials for your source, and used to ensure they are valid.